-Play the DVD or audio once the whole way through, and then check the answer.
+Play the DVD or audio once all the way through, and then check the answer.

-Before playing the audio, go through the listening script and decide if you need to pre-teach / check any lexis to help Sts when they listen.
+• Before playing the audio, go through the listening script and decide if you need to preteach / check any lexis to help Sts when they listen.